Engine Break in Process

 Make sure the heater is on and set to hot.
-If you’re using a spill free funnel, fill it about 1/2 way.
-If your not using one then leave a little room in the radiator (keep the upper tank about 1/2 full).
+If you’re using a spill-free funnel, fill it about 1/2 way.
+If you’re not using one then leave a little room in the radiator (keep the upper tank about 1/2 full).
 Squeezing the upper radiator hose can help to get the coolant moving.
-Once the thermostat opens the cooling system will begin to circulate, This is when you will need to pay close attention to the coolant level if your not using a spill free funnel.
-When you have about 2 gallons in the system and the engine has been at operating temp for a few minutes it is safe to remove the spill free funnel and put the radiator cap on.
+Once the thermostat opens the cooling system will begin to circulate, This is when you will need to pay close attention to the coolant level if you’re not using a spill-free funnel.
+When you have about 2 gallons in the system and the engine has been at operating temp for a few minutes it is safe to remove the spill-free funnel and put the radiator cap on.
 You will need to check the coolant level again after the first test drive. (let it cool down first) NEVER OPEN A HOT RADIATOR!
 If you cant hold your hand on the cap for 30 seconds DO NOT open it!

 Setting The Timing

-Carb trucks should be set at 0 (zero) with both vacuum lines disconnected and plugged
+Carb trucks should be set at either 5 or 0 (check the emission label under your hood ) with both vacuum lines disconnected and plugged

 Cam and Ring Break-In

 Breaking in the cam and rings can be very boring and seem unimportant, but it is EXTREMELY important!
 Here’s how you do it, vary the RPM’s between 1500 and 2000 for 20 minutes.
-I know your bored senseless and you can’t feel your right leg, but your done!
+I know you’re bored senseless and you can’t feel your right leg, but you’re done!

 Turn the truck off, do one more leak check, All good?
 SWEET!
 When the feeling comes back to your right leg, you get to go on the first test drive.